The Cabinet Office is implementing a fundamental reform of Government IT (which we summarised in this video…)

-The success of Cabinet Office’s reform of Government IT rests critically on developing a new culture of technology-enabled change.
+The success of this reform rests critically on developing a new culture of technology-enabled change.
 The traditional public sector programme approach, weighed down by process and inappropriate governance, often has not delivered what is needed.
 Much needs to change.

 The Government Digital Service – who are leading the way on transforming the delivery of services to the citizen – are an inspiration for this new culture.
 Set up from scratch in little more than a year, they have shown how successful it can be.
 Other Departments are beginning to follow; but, unlike GDS, they start with considerable legacies of technology, contracts and ways of working; change will be hard.

 Few in Government have worked in such cultures: even fewer have experience of establishing them.
 It’s a particularly tough job and there are significant organisational and behavioural challenges to be dealt with.

 We have long and real experience of helping managers in Government handle this kind of change.
 We may be able to help you.

 I have spent a good deal of my working life trying to help people in organisations do better.
 It is this passion that got me into the management consultancy field.
 I guess it is a values thing, but most of my work has been connected to the public sector, either helping from the inside or the outside.
 I have had quite a lot of experience of big change initiatives, and the various challenges that come with that… more>